maedox/python-copperegg/README.md

 Or for more verbose output:

 	copperegg-cli --get-probes all --log-level DEBUG | less

+### Backup and restore probes
+CopperEgg-CLI can now backup all probe data to stdout.
+The output is JSON directly from the CopperEgg API, so you can do your own operations to it or redirect it to a file.

+When restoring data it will by default ignore existing probes, using the URL as primary key, and log an error message.
+If you pass it the --force argument it will restore all possible data.

+#### Backup all probes

+	copperegg-cli --backup > /path/to/file.json

+#### Restore probes from backup that don't already exist

+	copperegg-cli --restore /path/to/file.json

+#### Restore all probes from backup regardless if they exist

+	copperegg-cli --force --restore /path/to/file.json

 ### Finding probes
 You may supply multiple filters for the --get- arguments.